speedment/speedment-doc/pages/enterprise_spring.md

 ### Retrieving specific Entities

-When the `REST Enable GET` is enabled for a table, a specific entity can be retrieved through a GET request.
+When the `REST Enable GET` option is enabled for a table, a specific entity can be retrieved through a GET request.
 For example, an entity from the "film" table can be retrieved like this:

  ```
  curl localhost:8080/sakila/film/1